 2. What is the video’s goal(s)?
 This is the most important question for any project.
-The Impress team needs to understand the client’s goals, whether that’s brand recognition, customer education or a specific call-to-action.
+The team needs to understand the client’s goals, whether that’s brand recognition, customer education or a specific call-to-action.
 For this project, SEIA’s main goal was to inspire the solar industry to join SEIA and support its efforts to extend the 30% Solar Investment Tax Credit, commonly known as the ITC.

 3. Does the client have a visual style in mind?
 Some clients know what they want when they contact us, while others will leave the visual style up to us.
 If clients have examples of what you hope to see on the screen, they’ll often send those ahead of time.
 In the case of SEIA, it knew it wanted a dynamic motion graphics style that was informative yet compelling, but left us to interpret what that meant visually.

 4. What sound style does the client have in mind?
 While it may seem like an afterthought, music is extremely important to a motion graphics video, as it sets the tone and editing pace.
-Since SEIA’s goal was to inspire viewers, Impress searched music libraries for a selection of three upbeat and energetic songs.
+Since SEIA’s goal was to inspire viewers, we searched music libraries for a selection of three upbeat and energetic songs.
 It’s also important to note that we avoided songs with lyrics, because they might distract from the visual information being conveyed.

 5. What is the video’s ideal length?
-SEIA’s original goal was for the video to be 2.5 minutes long, but after analyzing its 1.25 page pre-approved script, Impress estimated that the video would be over 3 minutes.
+SEIA’s original goal was for the video to be 2.5 minutes long, but after analyzing its 1.25 page pre-approved script, we estimated that the video would be over 3 minutes.
 When creating a script from scratch, it’s easier to write for an approximate time, but since this script was pre-approved, SEIA understood that the length would be longer than planned.

 Video and photos can make a good production, but often that’s not enough to bring messaging to life.
-For the SEIA video, the Impress motion graphics team created original artwork and animation to make SEIA’s text more vibrant.
+For the SEIA video, our motion graphics team created original artwork and animation to make SEIA’s text more vibrant.
 Beyond the words, it visually enhances and complements the concept, bringing more emotion than words and images alone.
 Animation is a powerful tool, but it does require more time and budget.

 Our Video Development Process